-Insured losses from disasters below average in 2014 despite record number of natural catastrophe events, says Swiss Re sigma study
+Insured losses from disasters below average in 2014 despite record number of natural catastrophe events, says Swiss Re study

 - Total global economic losses from natural catastrophes and man-made disasters were around USD 110 billion in 2014

 - This compares to global insured losses of about USD 35 billion in 2014, below the USD 64 billion-average of the last 10 years

 - There were 189 natural catastrophes worldwide last year, the highest on sigma records

 - Disasters claimed more than 12 700 lives in 2014, one of the lowest ever in a single year

 - Severe thunderstorm losses are trending upward – details in the special chapter of this sigma

 According to the latest sigma study, global insured losses from natural catastrophes and man-made disasters were USD 35 billion in 2014, down from USD 44 billion in 2013 and well below the USD 64 billion-average of the previous 10 years.
 There were 189 natural catastrophe events in 2014, the highest ever on sigma records, causing global economic losses of USD 110 billion.
 Around 12 700 people lost their lives in all disaster events, down from as many as 27 000 in 2013, making it one of the lowest numbers ever recorded in a single year.